 4. If the pest population is high enough to cause unacceptable damage, use any and all available means of IPM, but start with those least damaging to pest predators and the environment.
 For example:

-• Beneficial Insects: Regular releases of predators and/or parasites (as a prevention and control measure) is part of “conventional” farming IPM.
+Beneficial Insects: Regular releases of insect predators and/or parasites (as a prevention and control measure) is part of “conventional” farming IPM.

-• Biological Pesticides: These insecticides are living or are toxins produced by living organisms (some of which are microbials such as bacteria and protozoa).
-They are safe for the environment, have little or no effect on beneficial insects, and are in most cases pest specific.
+Biological Pesticides: These insecticides are living or are toxins produced by living organisms (some of which are microbials such as bacteria and protozoa).
+Biological pesticides are safe for the environment, have little or no effect on beneficial insects, and are in most cases pest specific.